-CONTEXT: Transsphenoidal surgery (TSS) is the primary treatment of choice in acromegaly.
+Context: Transsphenoidal surgery (TSS) is the primary treatment of choice in acromegaly.
 It is important to identify patients in whom surgical cure is not attainable at an early stage, both to inform patients on expected treatment outcome and to select those who are more likely to need additional therapy.

-OBJECTIVE: To identify predictors for remission after TSS in acromegaly.
+Objective: To identify predictors for remission after TSS in acromegaly.

-RESULTS: A larger maximum tumor diameter (OR 0.91, 95% CI 0.87-0.96, p≤0.0001) was associated with a lower chance of early biochemical remission.
-A larger maximum tumor diameter (OR 0.93, 95% CI 0.89-0.97, p=0.0022) and a higher random GH concentration at diagnosis (OR 0.98, 95% CI 0.96-0.99, p=0.0053) were associated with a lower chance of long-term remission.
+Results: A larger maximum tumor diameter (odds ratio [OR] 0.91, 95% CI 0.87-0.96, P = .0001) was associated with a lower chance of early biochemical remission.
+A larger maximum tumor diameter (OR 0.93, 95% CI 0.89-0.97, P = .0022) and a higher random GH concentration at diagnosis (OR 0.98, 95% CI 0.96-0.99, P = .0053) were associated with a lower chance of long-term remission.

-CONCLUSION: Maximum tumor diameter and random GH concentration at diagnosis are the best predictors for remission after TSS in acromegaly.
+Conclusion: Maximum tumor diameter and random GH concentration at diagnosis are the best predictors for remission after TSS in acromegaly.